oracle-samples/oci-data-science-ai-samples/ai-quick-actions/multimodel-deployment-tips.md

 The OCID of the primary Aqua model.
 If provided, GPU allocation will prioritize this model.
 Otherwise, GPUs will be evenly allocated. <br>

-For example, there is one compatible shape "BM.GPU.H100.8" for three models A, B, C, and each model has a gpu count as below:
+For example, there is one compatible shape "BM.GPU.H100.8" for three models A, B, C, and each model has a gpu count as below: <br>

-A - BM.GPU.H100.8 - 1, 2, 4, 8
+A - BM.GPU.H100.8 - 1, 2, 4, 8 <br>
-B - BM.GPU.H100.8 - 1, 2, 4, 8
+B - BM.GPU.H100.8 - 1, 2, 4, 8 <br>
-C - BM.GPU.H100.8 - 1, 2, 4, 8
+C - BM.GPU.H100.8 - 1, 2, 4, 8 <br>

-If no primary model is provided, the gpu allocation for A, B, C could be [2, 4, 2], [2, 2, 4] or [4, 2, 2]
+If no primary model is provided, the gpu allocation for A, B, C could be [2, 4, 2], [2, 2, 4] or [4, 2, 2] <br>
-If B is the primary model, the gpu allocation is [2, 4, 2] as B always gets the maximum gpu count.
+If B is the primary model, the gpu allocation is [2, 4, 2] as B always gets the maximum gpu count. <br>

-`**kwargs`
+`--compartment_id: [str]`

-compartment_id: str The compartment OCID to retrieve the model deployment shapes.
+The compartment OCID to retrieve the models and available model deployment shapes.

 ### Example